Application-Interoperability-Xenogen/.github/profile/README.md

 ### Robot Control

-ROS-Robotic Control repositories packages are published in this organization and the primary goal is to display robot location in the world from your devices
+ROS-Robotic Control repositories packages are published in this organization and the primary goal is to display robot information and control robot in an android device or other device without needing a computer

 - rosjava_build_tools --> https://application-ui-ux.github.io/rosjava_build_tools/target/site/index.html
 - genjava --> https://application-ui-ux.github.io/genjava/target/site/index.html